I

 January 1996 photograph (above) is not the most beautiful image of

 our Stanza!
-We were staying, during a furlough, with our Palmer
+We were staying during a furlough with our Palmer family

-family, in Charleston, Missouri.
-The area had experienced snow and
+in Charleston, Missouri.
+The area had experienced snow and ice.
+Our

 We

-nineteen articles on "Light at the End of the Tunnel."
-The
+at the End of the Tunnel."
+The first article in the section is

-change one word today.
-Our Stanza took us to and from the hospitals,
+word today.
+Our Stanza took us to and from the hospitals during my

-during Mom's 110 days in two Kingsport hospitals.
-(I've written
+mother's 110 days in two Kingsport hospitals.
+I've written several

 We

-kept our Stanza, in the garage of our current, “Corrytonvegas”
+kept our Stanza in the garage of our current home in “Corrytonvegas”

-Eventually, we gave our Stanza to one of my first cousins.
-We didn't
+we gave our Stanza to one of my first cousins.
+We didn't drive our

-drive our Stanza often, after the air conditioning system went out,
+Stanza often, after the air conditioning system went out, and she

-and she began to suffer from lack of driving.
-The exterior and
+began to suffer from lack of driving.
+The exterior and interior of

-interior of our Stanza were in mint condition, when we gave her to my
+our Stanza were in mint condition, when we gave her to my cousin.
+Her

 #8: